Last updated on 9th December 2022

 A project management tool, like Project.co, makes it easy for you to bring those people together.

 Adding team members is easy.
-All you need to do is click on the People tab and enter the details of each person, including their role and the department they’re under – this makes it easier to organise your tasks and monitor the progress of your software.
+All you need to do is click on the People tool and enter the details of each person, including their role and the department they’re under – this makes it easier to organise your tasks and monitor the progress of your software.
+You can add internal team members, clients, and even freelancers – each with their own level of permissions.

 When it comes to software development, one of your most important resources is your team.